Product photography is everywhere. Every time you shop on Amazon, go to McDonald’s or flick through a magazine – product photography is there.

 Recently, we are able to see products in a 3D view, where we can turn the item and zoom in to see the finer details.
 As a photographer, a special turntable is used that allows you to take a multitude of images of the item.
 As the item turns, the camera photographs each new position.

 You can build these turntables at home, and the 3D viewing software can also be found for free.

 Stock photography are images that other photographers have taken.
-These are bought to be used exclusively or alongside photographs you have taken, to showcase your products.
+These are brought to be used exclusively or alongside photographs, you have taken, to showcase your products.